 We will have a look at the shrine of King Inthawichayanon after who Thailand’s highest mountain was called.
 Close to the shrine is the short Angkha nature trail which passes through mossy cloud forest.
 The evergreen forest, with its abundance of woody lianas and epiphytes, constantly shrouded in mist, has a unique and enchanting atmosphere.

-Main hike of the day will be the famous Kew Mae Pan Nature Trail.
+The main hike of the day will be the famous Kew Mae Pan Nature Trail.
 It is a fantastic forest walk at first until you enter a grassland with magnificent views.
 A local guide of the Hmong tribe will accompany us.
 The Hmong people manage this fantastic trail.
 We take our time and enjoy the amazing views.

 Royal Chedis and Vachirathan Waterfall

-Next we will drop by at the Karen village Ban Mae Klang Luang and enjoy a cup of delicious Mae Klang Luang coffee.
+Next, we will drop by at the Karen village Ban Mae Klang Luang and enjoy a cup of delicious Mae Klang Luang coffee.
 It is time to drive back.
 On the way back to Chiang Mai we will visit the Vachirathan waterfall.
 Drive back to Chiang Mai.
 We will drop you off at your hotel.
 We hope you have enjoyed your Doi Inthanon day trekking!